 Noyo Headlands Park sits on about 100 acres of picture-perfect coastline that until recently was an industrial lumber mill site for Georgia-Pacific.
 It has been centuries since this land was open to the public.
 The park’s main feature (besides the views)?
 The newly-developed Noyo Headlands Coastal Trail.
 It ties into the California Coastal Trail network, but this stretch of coast in Fort Bragg is an adventure all on its own.
 Even the benches along the three-mile trail have been decorated by local artists inspired by the Headlands and Fort Bragg’s past.

 There are two entry points to the trail, one at the northern end and one closer to the south.
-On the north side, a staircase leads you down to one of Fort Bragg’s glass beaches, where discarded glass bottles, pounded into pebbles and smoothed into sea glass over decades, have washed ashore and covered the coastline.
-They aren’t as colorful as they once were, since tourists keep taking pebbles as souvenirs and sea glass isn’t a renewable resource—but it’s still a unique feature in Fort Bragg.
+On the north side, you’ll pass near one of Fort Bragg’s glass beaches, where discarded glass bottles, pounded into pebbles and smoothed into sea glass over decades, have washed ashore and covered the coastline.
+They aren’t as colorful as they once

-If you keep going north, just beyond the trail’s end, you’ll hit MacKerricher State Park.
+If you keep going north, you’ll hit MacKerricher State Park.
 Only three short miles from Fort Bragg, this park encompasses coastal bluffs and rocky coves separating stretches of dunes and pocket beaches.
 Further inland, there are forests, wetland, and even a lake.
-Admire the wildlife in the tide pools, watch
+Admire the wildlife in the tide pools, watch harbor seals basking in the sun, hike among fields of wildflowers, and camp out in this coastal wonderland.
+The trail crosses all the way through to the end of the park.
+This is also prime trail-running territory.

 The southern end of the trail is bustling with excitement.
 Be on the lookout for Skip’s Punchbowl, a collapsed sea cave that fills with water at high tide, on your way to the trail’s southernmost point at the Crow’s Nest Interpretive Center, part of the Noyo Center for Marine Science.
 The Noyo Center is a local institution dedicated to research, education, and stewardship with a unique focus on engaging visitors as well as locals and scientists.
 At the Crow’s Nest, you can see articulated skeletons of marine mammals, get up close with their tide pool aquarium, and learn from their other hands-on exhibits and displays.
 They even have telescopes installed outside, perfect for checking out whales, sea birds, and other coastal wildlife in their natural habitat.